| The resins used vary. The earliest resins used, back in the 1960s,

 retains most of it’s strength, although it does become slightly

-more flexible.
+more flexible and weighs a tiny bit more.
 Racers who want stiff hulls with the absolute minimum

 weight already mostly keep their boats ashore when not sailing,